 - Almond Milk + Maple Syrup.
 A little almond milk and maple syrup make up most of the ingredients.
 I love the flavor that they add to the cake.

 - Vanilla Extract.
 Always in chocolate cake!
 It makes the chocolate taste more chocolatey, if you can believe it.

 - Shredded Zucchini.
 The magic ingredient!
-Grated zucchini adds moisture to the cake without impacting the flavor at all.
+While you might think of it only for savory options like roasted zucchini & tomatoes or Chicken Zucchini Poppers or zucchini casserole, grated zucchini adds moisture to the cake without impacting the flavor at all.
 It truly feels like magic.

 - Our Amazing Frosting.
 To finish our gluten-free zucchini cake, we’re using the most AMAZING healthy chocolate frosting…

 I’ve gotten several requests over the years for a chocolate frosting recipe without refined sugar, and I’ve finally got one I LOVE!
 I got the idea from my No-Bake Chocolate Berry Tart filling, and finally got the amounts right where I like them.
 All you need is 5 simple ingredients to make it!

 - Coconut Oil (soft, but not melted)